top of page

 Drew Smith

-Drew's research explores pollinator phenology and how pollinator communities change over the course of the growing season.
-He is also investigating how identity of visiting pollinators affects plant reproductive success.
+Drew's research examined pollinator phenology and how pollinator communities change over the course of the growing season.
+He is currently working with CT DEEP.

 IMG_0857_edited.jpg